 A National Institutes of Health-funded study by Meier, neonatologist Aloka Patel, MD, and other colleagues at Rush found a significant relationship between how much human milk very low birthweight babies received from their mothers during the NICU stay and their neurodevelopmental outcome at 20 months.
 The babies who had the lowest amount of breast milk had the lowest scores on language, cognitive and motor development.
 The babies who had the very highest amount of human milk had significantly higher outcomes in all three of those areas.

 "At Rush, whenever mother's own breast milk is not available or the mother is unable to provide enough breast milk, this program will help provide donor milk until an infant reaches 34 weeks," adds Patel.

 The donor milk is obtained from human milk banks, which receive milk from lactating mothers who have been carefully screened for health behaviors and communicable diseases, following guidelines developed by the Human Milk Banking Association of North America (HMBANA).

 Milk from several donors is pooled together after thawing, and then it's pasteurized to kill any bacteria or viruses, tested to ensure absence of bacteria and then refrozen.
 Frozen donor milk is transported from the milk bank to hospitals.
 HMBANA currently serves hospitals in 39 states and 264 cities.

-"In addition to the donor milk program, Rush has a Mothers' Milk Club, which provides intensive lactation support to the mothers of our very low birth weight babies," Patel says.
+"In addition to the donor milk program, the Mothers' Milk Club provides intensive lactation support to the mothers of our very low birth weight babies," Patel says.
 "Mothers' own breast milk is the best nutrition for all infants because it promotes important health benefits right after birth and later in life, and donated breast milk is the next best thing.
 That's why Rush started this vital program."